Pacific Association Collections - PAC

 How does PAC get paid?

 The delinquent homeowner pays us directly in more than 95% of the collections assigned to us.
-Only in rare circumstances does the HOA pay us, and when that happens, it is usually at an early stage in the collection process when the fee is minimal.
+Only in rare circumstances, such as bankruptcy, does the HOA pay us.
+See: Delinquent Assessment Collection Agreement.

 Our assessment collection company makes it nearly impossible for a delinquent homeowner to enter into a reasonable payment plan with our HOA.
 Sometimes we think it is because they want to charge more collection fees.
 What is your philosophy when it comes to offering payment plans?